uoftcprg/pokerkit/docs/source/setup.rst

 Setting up
 ==========

-To use GameFrame, you should set up the PokerTools environment.
+To use PokerTools, you should set up the PokerTools environment.

 Installation
 ------------